All repeaters are privately operatred by,

 In general, if what is being said could be construed as embarrassing or hurtful by a listener, it is probably NOT permitted.
 Always err on the side of caution.
 When in doubt…DON’T!

 Anyone who violates the above will be warned on the first offense, which usually just includes a simple email from a repeater owner or trustee.
-However, if the offence is serious enough, you can be suspended or banned without warning-though this is very rare.
+However, if the offense is serious enough, you can be suspended or banned without warning-though this is very rare.

 If your conduct on the air is bad enough, the Trustee or repeater owner may tell you to knock it off over the air, and if so, it’s over, don’t dwell upon it further.
 However, multiple problems will result in a secondary follow-up notice.

 If you received a notice by email or in US mail letter pointing out a possible violation of the repeater use policy or for any other reason, please accept the note as a helpful reminder to follow our guidelines in the future.
 We have sent you the notice in the spirit of trying to bring your attention to the problem at hand.
 Unless you were told over the air to cease transmission, any written notice will be sent with your privacy in mind.
 We will never discuss the matter further unless you continue to violate the policy or reasons that where listed in your message.
+Kindly remember, unless you own the repeater that your talking on, you are a guest.
+Every repeater owner has different ideas on how their system will be operated.
+Not everyone will agree always, but, there are may repeaters available to use and chances are, you will find one that works for your beliefs.